Before You Begin

 You are required to request at least 3 and may request a maximum of 5 references.
 If you want to submit more, send those additional references directly to your programs.

 If you want to submit a committee letter as part of your application, you can do so by entering the committee chair (or their alternate) as the reference.
-The committee chair must then complete the ratings section and upload one letter (that includes the assessments of various committee members) via Letters by Liaison, the Recommender Portal.
+The committee chair must then complete the ratings section and upload one letter (that includes the assessments of various committee members) via Liaison Letters, the Recommender Portal.
 Note that a committee letter only counts as one reference and the individuals who contributed to the letter may not be used as additional references.

 Submit a Request